 - Best Oculus Quest and Quest 2 games: Top experiences worth owning for these wireless VR headsets

 - Oculus Quest - manual IPD slider, black cloth design, rubber headstrap

 The original Oculus Quest was one of our favourite VR headsets, with an excellent lightweight design and surprisingly capable hardware making it a viable alternative to much more expensive PC VR headsets.
-Without the need for an accompanying gaming PC or laptop, it made a lot of sense to buy and now has been improved upon in the Quest 2.
+Without the need for an accompanying gaming PC or laptop, it made a lot of sense to buy and has been improved upon in the Meta Quest 2.

 Quest 2 stands out from the original thanks to a bold white design versus the original black and grey theme.
 It features much more than a colour change though.